gazebosim/gazebo-classic/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Gazebo 11.2 to 11.3

+### Modifications

+Updated the version of TinyOBJLoader from 1.0.0 to 2.0.0rc8.
+See the changelog at https://github.com/osrf/gazebo/blob/gazebo11/deps/tinyobjloader/tiny_obj_loader.h

 ## Gazebo 11.1 to 11.3

+### Modifications

 The way Gazebo handles relative paths in SDF files has changed: